 These schedules are open to flexibility, and there are ways of manipulating the recipe so that you can let the dough rise for a shorter or longer time according to what you need.

-If you’d like to learn more about the basics of making sourdough bread on a tight schedule, join us on one of our workshops, or subscribe to our newsletter to be the first to hear about our online courses.
-They are designed with busy people in mind, who don’t like complication, but love sourdough bread!
+If you’d like to learn more about the basics of making sourdough bread on a tight schedule, consider taking my online course.
+It’s designed with busy people in mind, who don’t like complication, but love sourdough bread!

 Check out my Baking Tools section to get an idea of what kind of equipment you need to get started with sourdough baking.